corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/utxo-ledger-example-cordapp/running-the-chat-cordapp/_index.md

   ```

 {{< note >}}
-It can take up to a minute for Corda to process the flow, this is likely a function of using the local Combined Worker version of Corda which runs all the cluster processes in one JVM with limited resources.
+It can take up to a minute for Corda to process the flow, this is likely a function of using the local combined worker version of Corda which runs all the cluster processes in one JVM with limited resources.
 If this were to be run in a more typical cloud deployment, you would expect it to be much faster.
 Whilst Corda is still processing the request, Swagger returns a “RUNNING” status.
 Keep polling the end point every 10 seconds or so until you get a result.
 {{< /note >}}

 ## Typical Set of Flows